DavideColabove/TFCD-takehome/README.md

-# 🥂 Event's organization: what i learnt ✨
+# 🥂 Events' organization: what i learnt ✨

 This is going to be my board diary as an event organizer
 It will feature a lot of "takehomes" by the end of the party